How to Re-Experience Lost Childhood Memories by Taking a Walk

-I'm going to give you an idea of how you can get some walking exercise while at the same time getting in touch with your childhood memories.
-Warning: philosophical wisdom may result from reading this.
+I'm going to give you an idea of how you can get in touch with your childhood memories while at the same time getting some walking exercise.

-I'm an avid hiker and I walk 3 to 6 miles a day, so one day I was thinking about the time when I used to walk to school.
-My High School was only a mile from my childhood home.
+I'm an avid hiker, and I walk 3 to 6 miles a day.
+So one day, I remembered when I used to walk to school.
+My High School was only a mile from my home.

-I remember it used to take me 20 minutes to walk to school.
-Sometimes I took the bus.
-Sometimes I rode my bicycle.
-However, many times I just liked to walk to school in the morning and back home afterwards.
-That was about 50 years ago, and decided to experience that again.
+I remember that it took me 20 minutes to walk to school.
+Sometimes I rode the bus.
+Sometimes I used my bicycle.
+However, many times, I just liked to walk to school in the morning and back home afterward.
+That was about 50 years ago, and I decided to experience it again.

 Down Memory Lane

-I lived in a well-to-do neighborhood, but didn't have any idea of what that meant when I was a child.
-It became clear to me, as I walked along, that I'm greatful for the choices my parents had made.
+I lived in a well-to-do neighborhood but didn't have any idea of what that meant when I was a child.
+It became clear to me, as I walked along, that I'm grateful for the choices my parents had made.

-Every little decision one makes in life has a tremendous effect on one's future, and even more so on the future of their children's lives.
+Every single decision one makes in life has a tremendous effect on one's future, and even more so in the future of their children's lives.
 We tend to take this for granted.

 Most of us never even consider how we got to where we are now.
-We never know the reason for our existence and the part we play on the lives of others and the world we live in.
+We never know the reason for our existence or the part we play on the lives of others and the world in which we live.

+A lot of thoughts came to my mind as I took that walk.
 I became aware of the fact that we design our own lives.
 Life doesn't just happen to us.
-We make it what it is, with the choices we make, with the friends we keep, with the places we move to and live in, with the interests we develop, and with the person we choose to be with as a team partner through it all.
+We make it what it is with the choices we make, with the friends we keep, with the places we move to and live in, with the interests we develop, and with the person we choose to be with as a team partner through it all.

-As I continued walking along, I noticed that the trees were bigger, some much bigger than I remember.
+As I continued walking along, I noticed that the trees were much bigger than I remember.

 Trees show us the power of perseverance.
-They grow quite a bit in 50 years.
-And they basically survive through harsh winters and intense storms.
-I began to get in touch with feelings of my own perseverance.
+They grow quite a bit in 50 years, and they can survive through harsh winters and intense storms.
+I began to get in touch with my own endurance and determination to survive.

-I continued walking block after block, thinking about the years that had gone by, what I accomplished and what I failed at.
+I continued walking block after block, thinking about the years that had gone by, what I accomplished, and where I failed.

 A mile is only about 20 city blocks.
-It takes about 20 minutes to walk a mile at a normal human pace of 120 steps per minute.
+It takes about 20 minutes to walk a mile at an average human pace of 120 steps per minute.

-It dawned on me that the same applies to everything we do or attempt to do.
+It dawned on me that the same applies to everything we do—or attempt to do.
 We take baby steps with everything we wish to accomplish.
 The steps add up minute-by-minute, hour-by-hour, day-by-day, and year-by-year.
-We can accomplish our goal.
-No matter what it is, it gets done.
-We just need to walk the walk.
+We can achieve our goal.
+No matter what it is, we can get things done.

 How silly, I thought, to be thinking of such things.
 After all, 50 years had passed.
 Most certainly she would be long gone from that neighborhood, living somewhere else in a new life, with new friends, possibly with a family of her own.